Johnblesson/alx-backend-python/README.md

-## This repository contain a repo of alx backend python.
+## This repository contains a repo of alx backend python.